PStarH/MoodNotes/README.md

 ## ✨ Features

+- **Diary**
-- **Diary - Daily Summary:**
+  - **Daily Summary:**
     - Text editor page
     - Export as PDF/MD/HTML
     - Includes weather/emotions
-  - To-do list - Did I do... today?
+    - To-do list - Did I do this in the day?
-  - Images, videos, audio
+    - Image, Video, Audio
-  - Comfort zone entries
+    - Comfort zone entry
-  - **Diary - Spark:** Easily placed on the homepage
+  - **Spark:** Easily placed on the homepage for convenience
-  - Photos, videos
+    - Photo, video
     - Text
+- **Last Year This Day:**

-- **On This Day Last Year:** What did I do on this day last year?
+  - What did I do last year on this day?
 - **Calendar:**
-  - Displays daily entries with emoji indicating emotions
+  - Show the diary of the day with emojis representing mood
   - To-do list
-  - Daily quotes
+  - Daily quote
 - **Cross-Platform:** Built with Electron, supporting desktop and mobile devices.
 - **Privacy Features:** Password protection and private mode to keep entries secure.

 ## 🛠 Tech Stack